 A windswept stopping point for migratory birds, the area is much-loved by residents, birdwatchers, walkers and cyclists and offers incredible views north to the second Severn Crossing and south to the Avonmouth docks – Bristol’s maritime portal to the rest of the world.

-- Dropping in at the Downs Bakery for a hot drink and snack.
+- Dropping in at Down’s Bakery for a hot drink and snack

 Hear Mike Edwards from the Pilning and Severn Beach history group talking about the photo archive and how he remembers the area in our video below.